What is civil parking enforcement?

 Civil parking enforcement (CPE) began at the start of August 2025 and changed who can undertake enforcement.
 We conduct CPE under the Traffic Management Act 2004.
 It does not change the parking restrictions that are in place.

-We will continue to enforce our off-street car parks.
-Car park enforcement will continue during the transition and will not be subject to a warning notice period under CPE.
+We continue to enforce our off-street car parks, which were not subject to a warning notice period.

-Under CPE, the police will still retain enforcement powers for:
+Under CPE, the police retain enforcement powers for:

 Cambridgeshire County Council's Civil Parking Enforcement Policy and Operational Guidance includes a list of common parking contraventions used in Cambridgeshire on page 46.
 Please note that not all restrictions are applicable to Huntingdonshire.